 Temperature Control Records

 Temperature control records are often treated as simple monitoring documents.
-In practice, they are usually considered in a wider context.
+During inspection, they are usually read in a wider context.
 The record itself may form part of a broader view about routine control, consistency, credibility, and the way food safety management appears to operate day to day.

-The focus is not limited to whether a box has been completed.
-Records may also be viewed in the context of whether entries appear consistent with normal operations, whether issues are identified when they would reasonably be expected to arise, and whether the overall pattern of recording supports confidence in the wider system.
+The focus is not whether a box has been completed.
+Records are also assessed for whether entries are consistent with normal operations, whether issues appear when they would reasonably be expected to, and whether the overall pattern suggests genuine day-to-day monitoring.

 - Record structure and presentation.